burnoil/BFXDIAGS/README.md

 # BFXDIAGS:  I was a long-time Altiris engineer since about 2002.
-After Symantec (Now Broadcom) took over, someone built a utility called RAAD (Remote Altiris Agent Diagnostics) for troubleshooting Altirtis agents.
+After Symantec (Now Broadcom) took over around 2010, someone built a utility a few years later called RAAD (Remote Altiris Agent Diagnostics) for troubleshooting Altirtis agents.
 I am attempting to do the same for BigFix since I work with that product now.

 ## Log viewer built in Python (single EXE) with specific items to troubleshoot the BigFix agent on an endpoint.
 This has some specific checks for properties our environment so those won't work in yours.
 Most other features will still work, however.